SamuelLAN/jdPigRecognition/readme.md

     Convert the videos into image data.

     Use data augmentation to enrich training set.
-It includes rotatation, translation, scaling, adjusting brightness and chroma, and etc.
+It includes rotation, translation, scaling, random cropping, adjusting brightness and chroma, and etc.

     ( Please see the folder [video_process](video_process) and [readme](video_process/readme.md) for details.)